HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - GrokChat is a relatively easy way to build a schema
   - 4146 is an effective key
 - incorporate this into the EdD2025 claim
+  - supports the prototypes / pilots to illustrate the effective ways to propogate Consumer solutions
   - refine PULLs to assemble content in a wrapper
   - explore further implications of notebookLM = KgMs( Graph ) vs. PkMs